niplav/site/against_applause.md

-good starting point: an already existing method, retaining most of the properties of applause (such as being visible, produced by the audience, requiring participation, mostly self-coordinating and less straining on the palms) and being connected to a marginalized group connected to the social justice movement.
+good starting point: an already existing method, retaining most of the properties of applause (such as being visible, produced by the audience, requiring participation, mostly self-coordinating and less straining on the palms) and being favoured by a marginalized group connected to the social justice movement.

 <!--TODO: Make this real quotes-->